Forensic expert examining plastic pipe specimen under laboratory microscope for court-admissible failure analysis

 Turning Data Into Jury-Friendly Evidence

-Demonstrative evidence that makes complex science accessible to any audience.
+Demonstrative evidence that makes complex science understandable to any audience.

 Computer simulations and videos are powerful tools to demonstrate and explain complex technical concepts.